xixogo5105/uiptv/M3U_IMPORT_GUIDE.md

 2. Go to "Parse Multiple Accounts" (usually in the Accounts menu)
 3. Select **"M3U Playlists"** as the account type
 4. Optional: Check **"Convert M3U to Xtreme"** to convert URLs with credentials
+5. Optional: keep **"Start verification after parsing"** enabled to run post-import checks
-5. Paste your M3U URLs in the text field
+6. Paste your M3U URLs in the text field
-6. Click "Save"
+7. Click "Save"
-7. All accounts will be imported
+8. All accounts will be imported

 ## Conversion Reference